sagemath/trac_to_gh/Issue 3502.md

 # Issue 3502: modular symbols -- implement apply_sparse, which is needed for fast eigenvalue computation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3502

 Original creator: was